coupergateway/couper-examples/environment/README.md

 Nice!

-Changing the default `environment` from `devel` to `test` and then `prod` was just for demonstration.
+Setting the environment by changing the default `environment` from `devel` to `test` and then to `prod` was just for demonstration.
-Like all other settings, `environment` has a corresponding environment variable named `COUPER_ENVIRONMENT`.
-So generally the way to go is to set environment variable, for example in the `docker-compose.yaml`:
+Like all other Couper settings, `environment` comes with a corresponding environment variable named `COUPER_ENVIRONMENT`.
+So generally the way to go is to set the environment with that variable, for example in the `docker-compose.yaml`…

 ```yaml
 services: